courage007/AngularTree/DEVELOPMENTPLAN.md

 ## 7. Support **loading** component when Loading data that the tree needed

-## 8. Adjust it's name when Panel that using the tree component resized.
+## 8. Adjust it's name when Panel that using the tree component resized

+## 9. Support to memory the tree's state by redux or mobx framework